Sally Yates: 'There was nothing casual' about warning on Mike Flynn

-Fired acting Justice Department attorney general Sally Yates said in an interview Tuesday that "there was nothing casual" about warnings she gave the Trump administration about then-national security adviser Michael Flynn.
+Fired acting Attorney General Sally Yates said in an interview Tuesday that "there was nothing casual" about warnings she gave the Trump administration about then-national security adviser Michael Flynn.

 In an interview with CNN's Anderson Cooper, Yates disputed White House press secretary Sean Spicer's characterization of her warnings that Flynn could be open to blackmail by Russia as a "heads up."